 middle_key_by_approximate_size:

 The properties can be used to check whether the Region is healthy or not.
 If not, you can use them to fix the Region.
-For example, splitting the Region manually by middle_key_approximate_size
+For example, splitting the Region manually by middle_key_approximate_size.

 Compact data of each TiKV manually

-command to manually compact data of each TiKV.
-If you specify the --from
+Use the compact command to manually compact data of each TiKV.
+If you specify the --from and --to options, then their flags are also in the form of escaped raw key.

 - Use the

-option to specify the TiKV that needs to perform compaction. - Use the
+--hostoption to specify the TiKV that needs to perform compaction. - Use the

-.
+--threadsoption allows you to specify the concurrency for the TiKV compaction and its default value is8.
 Generally, a higher concurrency comes with a faster compaction speed, which might yet affect the service.
 You need to choose an appropriate concurrency count based on your scenario. - Use the

 tikv-ctl --data-dir /path/to/tikv/db compact -d kv